The Story Behind the Most Beautiful Family Portraits

 “Never stop learning and embrace computer technology or latch on to others who do.” ~ Bill Barley

-In August, Dwight and his wife Jennifer invited Eddie and me to breakfast.
+Dwight and his wife Jennifer invited Eddie and me to breakfast in August.
 They shared some of the conversations they’d had with their kids concerning the photo.
 Their idea was to set the stage for a Monopoly game.
 It was a family favorite!
 They determined their roles for the two images.
 In the first, Grandson Cooper would be reading with his Papa.
 Grandma Jennifer would bring in a tray of cookies.
 Matthew and Meghan would play Monopoly with their Daughter Reagan.
 Brittany and Alex would adore their new baby.
 With a few moves, the furniture in the home would work perfectly.
 They’d had a lot of fun discussing what they would wear and what they would be doing.

-To my surprise, the actual photo session was short, just an hour-long, even with a change of clothes.
+To my surprise, the actual photo session was short, just an hour long, even with a change of clothes.
 My goal was to capture the warmth and personality of the family.
 Like the Cecil painting, the Bundrick portraits convey family values through everyday activities and the warmth of their home.
 Painter Jill Strickland’s well-known “South Carolina Welcome” print hangs over the mantle.
 And the sign over the door to the sunroom says it all, “Family is Everything.”

-You can read more about the Cecil family painting in “FAMILY PORTRAIT REFLECTS CHARACTER OF MODERN-DAY VANDERBILT CLAN.”
+Read more about the Cecil family painting in “FAMILY PORTRAIT REFLECTS CHARACTER OF MODERN-DAY VANDERBILT CLAN.”

 See more of Marie’s Portraits at Travel Notes and Storytelling Gallery.